All Episodes

 Ergo, let's get an issue.

-Climate change, global warming, algorithm, movies.
+Climate change, global warming, Al Gore, movies.

-Uh the media will be all in.
+The media will be all in.

-So this is they're simply circling back to something that they think is one of their core issues that will drive turnout.
+So this is, they're simply circling back to something that they think is one of their core issues that will drive turnout.

-And also, same token, permit Obama to exercise dictatorial powers with his executive orders, as you will hear in further sound bites when we come back.
+And also, same token, permit Obama to exercise dictatorial powers with his executive orders, as you will hear in further soundbites when we come back.

 It's not a big issue to a lot of people, which is another reason they're circling back to it to try to make it fun.

-It's it's it's a golden oldie for them.
+It's a golden Aldi for them.

-You remember when they taught you how to sit under the desk to protect yourself if the Russians launched a nuclear missile at your school.
+You remember when they taught you how to sit under the desk to protect yourself if the Russians launched a nuclear missile at your school?

 The Russians did indeed have nuclear bombs aimed at us.

-I'll never forget what was her name, Laura Durham was on Donahue when after literally in hysterics, talking about people just didn't know what it was like to be a young person growing up with the fear of nuclear holocaust.
+Laura Dern was on Donahue one afternoon, literally in hysterics, talking about people just didn't know what it was like to be a young person growing up with the fear of nuclear holocaust.

 Yeah, we do, because now they've transferred that to global warming, except it isn't real.

-But if you remember how frightened you were about being nuked, well, just transfer that to the youths of today in global warming, and that's exactly how they're pulling this off.
+But if you remember how frightened you were about being nuked, we'll just transfer that to the youths of today in global warming.

 Except there's really nothing to be scared of.